 L.C. von Sukmeister Esq.
 MA (b.
 1981) is the pseudonym of R.S.
 (Suki) de Boer a para-performative artist-historian since 2005.
 He is born in Surabaya (Indonesia) and is of Javanese descent, but is raised in the Netherlands.
 Trained as an art historian at the Radboud University Nijmegen, he currently works on his PhD dissertation at the VU University Amsterdam in the Netherlands.
 His PhD research is about art-related corporate activities by European multinational companies.
 In particular he focuses on a project by Clegg & Guttmann in the headquarters of the former DG BANK in Frankfurt in 1995, on a project by Maurizio Cattelan on a public square in Milan funded by fashion company Trussardi in 2004, and on a project by Andrea Fraser produced for the opening of the museum-like exhibition space of the Generali Foundation in Vienna in 1995.
+Besides his PhD, he works for the Amsterdam based design company Droog, for which he co-curates design exhibitions, and theoretically and practically supports Stichting Droog Design’s latest projects and initiatives.

 I invent artistic concepts for installation art, performance art, and video art.
 I try to raise questions both on the authenticity and originality of art’s nature (and the allographic nature of digital arts in particular), as well as on the institutionalized context of art (the space, site, platform for art exhibition and distribution) and its corporatization/financialization in the culture industry.
 The duplication of the image and exclusion mechanisms are my central themes.